Manage Schemas in Confluent Cloud

 Tip

-You can also create schemas from the unified Confluent CLI, as described in the Create a Schema section in the Quick Start.
+You can also create schemas from the Confluent CLI, as described in the Create a Schema section in the Quick Start.
 A handy commands reference is here.

 Create a topic value schema